Collective wisdom cannot be distilled from individual ignorance. The people must know – Bernard Shaw

-Civil liberties are also known as political rights, which include the rights against torture, arbitrary arrest and detention, against involuntary disappearance, extrajudicial execution and massacre.
+Civil liberties are also known as political rights, which include the rights against torture, arbitrary arrest, and detention, involuntary disappearance, extrajudicial execution, and massacre.
 The government should protect and promote civil liberties since they are ensconced in our Constitution’s Bill of Rights.

-But in a system of elite democracy, the government is an instrument of the ruling class (the landlords and bureaucrat capitalist) to advance their economic and political interest.
-And in the capitalist-mode of production, economic and political power are only in the hands of the ruling few.
+But in a system of elite democracy, the government is an instrument of the ruling class (the landlords and bureaucrat capitalist) to advance their economic and political interests.
+And in the capitalist mode of production, economic and political power are only in the hands of the ruling few.

-It is gruesome to think that by killing the very journalist whom are trekking the road unlikely traveled by many press people, they are faced with such barbaric acts just to keep the open secret corruption and barbarous acts of the individuals in power and influence.
-And it is also very sad to think that until now such ferocity to our fellow media men are just being taken for granted by the government.
+It is gruesome to think that by killing the very journalist who is trekking the road unlikely traveled by many press people, they are faced with such barbaric acts just to keep the open secret corruption and barbarous acts of the individuals in power and influence.
+And it is also very sad to think that until now such ferocity to our fellow media men is just being taken for granted by the government.

 We can only see a handful of media practitioners that dared to write and speak in accordance with the truth and not on what the paper owner and the government want them to say.
 Mainstream media clings to corporate and government policies and standards on what news and features should be broadcasted and printed.

 Under the present structure of our society, a mainstream media that serves and protects the interest of the poor is a foolish dream.
-Because of the dictates of corporate interests, journalists are afflicted with distorting the truth and instead writes and report lies to the people.
-Objectivity that should be the ground for a responsible journalism is overshadowed by what is saleable and profitable.
-And we cannot expect that the voices and situation of the less fortunate will be given attention.
+Because of the dictates of corporate interests, journalists are afflicted with distorting the truth, and instead writes and report lies to the people.
+The objectivity that should be the ground for responsible journalism is overshadowed by what is saleable and profitable.
+And we cannot expect that the voices and situations of the less fortunate will be given attention.

-In a society that becoming more and more brutal and unjust, journalist have the responsibility not only to report but also to take stand for the interest of the majority of the oppressed Filipinos.
-The elites and technocrats enjoys the commercialized journalism; while ordinary Juan Dela Cruz were prevented a true and real information.
+In a society that becoming more and more brutal and unjust, journalists have the responsibility not only to report but also to take a stand for the interest of the majority of the oppressed Filipinos.
+The elites and technocrats enjoy the commercialized journalism; while ordinary Juan Dela Cruz was prevented a true and real information.

-Instead, we are bombarded with the bickering of the politicians, actors and actresses quarrels and the hype of the soap operas, where the murder of a journalist serves as the pastime news.
-Even in some documentaries shown in big television networks that tackles unconventional type of reporting especially tackling poverty, social injustices, corruption and the side of the rebels fighting the government experienced extreme scrutiny and screening before it can be shown.
+Instead, we are bombarded with the bickering of the politicians, actors, and actresses’ quarrels and the hype of the soap operas, where the murder of a journalist serves as the pastime news.
+Even some documentaries are shown in big television networks that tackle the unconventional type of reporting especially tackling poverty, social injustices, corruption, and the side of the rebels fighting the government experienced extreme scrutiny and screening before it can be shown.

-Despite many restrictions, especially in big media companies that eventually kills any report and analysis on complicated issues that touches very sensitive topics that questions the prevailing order, journalist should never be daunted to be objective.
+Despite many restrictions, especially in big media companies that eventually kill any report and analysis on complicated issues that touch very sensitive topics that question the prevailing order, a journalist should never be daunted to be objective.
 To write is already to choose, and to choose what stand are we for is clear.

 Journalism cannot be liberated until the whole social order is overhauled.
-While many journalists have given their lives in the name of press freedom, millions more Filipinos are being persecuted because of the unequal distribution of wealth, social injustice and commodification.
-However, they continue to struggle for their upliftment and will never stop until the genuine democracy is achieved.
-And as a part of the society, we have to take a stand.
-Depending on your choice, will you stand for a free and progressive society, or you will be left out in the quagmires of decadence and ignorance?
+While many journalists have given their lives in the name of press freedom, millions more Filipinos are being persecuted because of the unequal distribution of wealth, social injustice, and commodification.
+However, they continue to struggle for their upliftment and will never stop until genuine democracy is achieved.
+And as a part of society, we have to take a stand.
+Depending on your choice, will you stand for a free and progressive society or you will be left out in the quagmires of decadence and ignorance.
 It’s your choice.